Smart ways to lower your energy bills

 You can reduce energy bills with renewable energy sources such as solar power.

-A typical installation costs around £6000 and it should be a long term investment as it could take over 20 years or more for the solar panels to pay for themselves.
+A typical installation costs around £6000 and it should be a long term investment as it could take several years for the solar panels to pay for themselves.

 This will enable you to save all the solar power energy that is generated during daylight and not used for your appliances, allowing you to use it when there is no daylight.